 Cooking herbs are great to add a nice flavor to salads and smoothies, while cinnamon makes my latte extra yummy.
 Besides I love the cinnamon aroma that spreads around the kitchen.

 Obviously, the easiest ways to eat enough vegetables are salads such as Mediterranean chopped salad, Pasta salad, and many other variants.

-My favorite way to eat plenty of fruits are smoothies; I combine them with sesame seeds and will give me enough energy for an entire day.
+My favorite way to eat plenty of fruits is smoothies; I combine them with sesame seeds which will give me enough energy for an entire day.

 Disclaimer: This is a sponsored post by Beko.co.uk.
 All the informations, tips, and advice you read in this article should not replace professional and medical advice.